What is Form 1099-K and which businesses need one?

 If you’re an independent contractor or self-employed, you typically report your income on Schedule C of your Form 1040 individual tax return, and that includes what you see on your Form 1099-K. If your business is considered a pass-through entity like an S corporation or partnership, you’ll report the information on a Form 1120, 1120S, or 1065.

 Again, receiving a Form 1099-K doesn’t necessarily mean you owe taxes on that money.
-Not all of the transactions reported on the form may be business-related, and you may have tax deductions that will offset some of your business income.
+Not all transactions reported on the form may be business-related, and you may have tax deductions that will offset some of your business income.

 Also, make sure you don’t double report your income.
 If you did $5,000 worth of freelance work for a client who paid you through PayPal, you’ll receive both a Form 1099-NEC and a Form 1099-K reporting that same $5,000.
 While you’re responsible for reporting all of your business income to the IRS, you’ll only have to file your 1099-NEC since it’s a more comprehensive form.
 This will prevent you from reporting the income twice.